openmina/openmina/llm-docs-v2/components/block-producer/block-production-state-machine.md

 24. The `Reset` action is dispatched to reset the state
 25. The state transitions to `Idle`

+### Slot Discarding

+1. A slot can be discarded at any point in the block production process
+2. The `WonSlotDiscard` action is dispatched with a reason
+3. The state transitions to `WonSlotDiscarded`
+4. The `Reset` action is dispatched to reset the state
+5. The state transitions to `Idle`

+Slots can be discarded for several reasons:

+1. **Syncing**: The node is syncing and should not produce blocks
+2. **NoChain**: There is no chain to extend
+3. **NoTransactions**: There are no transactions to include in the block
+4. **Other**: Other reasons, such as errors during the block production process

+Slot discarding can happen at any stage of the block production process:

+-   During initial slot winning check (e.g., if the node is syncing)
+-   During block production initialization (e.g., if there is no chain to extend)
+-   During transaction retrieval (e.g., if there are no transactions)
+-   During staged ledger diff creation (e.g., if there is an error creating the diff)
+-   During block building (e.g., if there is an error building the block)
+-   During block proving (e.g., if there is an error proving the block)

+This ensures that the block producer can gracefully handle errors and conditions that prevent block production.

 ## Implementation Details

 ### Transaction Selection